 After all, gypsum is calcium sulfate dihydrate.
-If the gypsum powder breakdown, it would include forming sulfuric acid, which is very dangerous.
+If the gypsum powder breaks down, it would include forming sulfuric acid, which is very dangerous.
 You wouldn’t want to breathe in those chemicals.

-In other words, I wouldn’t advise anyone to try burning drywall for any reason.
+In other words, I wouldn’t advise anyone to attempt drywall burning for any reason.
 There are safer and more efficient methods if you need to get rid of drywall after a construction project.
 You can try recycling or repurposing.